-As soon as the grievance is received, it will be reviewed by the management office of the development or the Civil Rights Administrator (if applicable) to be certain that neither of the exclusions in paragraphs II.A or II.B above applies to the grievance.
-Should one of the exclusions apply, the complainant will be notified in writing that the matter raised is not subject to Spartanburg Housing's grievance procedure with the reason specified.
+As soon as the grievance request is received, it will be reviewed by the management office of the development or the Civil Rights Administrator (if applicable) to be certain that neither of the exclusions in paragraphs II.A or II.B above applies to the PHA to ensure it meets the requirements for a grievance.
+Should one of the exclusions apply, the complainant will be notified in writing that the matter raised hearing.
+If the tenant is not subjectentitled to Spartanburg Housing's grievance procedure with the reason specified. the PHA will notify the tenant that they may instead seek judicial review and the procedures for requesting such a review [24 CFR 966.4(1)(3)(i)(C)(v)(B)].

-If neither of the exclusions cited above apply, the complainant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
-At the informal settlement, the complainant will present the grievance and the person in charge of the management office or the Civil Rights Administrator will attempt to settles the grievance to the satisfaction of both parties.
+If neither of the exclusions cited above apply, the complainant.
+Ootherwise, within 10 business days, the tenant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
+At the informal settlement, the complainanttenant will present the their grievance and the person in charge of the management office or the Civil Rights Administrator will attempt to settles the grievance to the satisfaction of both parties.

-Within five business days following the informal discussion, Spartanburg Housing will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion that must specify the names of the participants, the dates of meeting, the nature of the proposed disposition of the complaint, and the specific reasons therefore, and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied.
+Within five business days following the informal discussion, Spartanburg mail, or email to the tenant a summary of the discussion that must.
+The summary will specify the names of the participants, the datesdate of the meeting, the nature of the proposed disposition of the complaint, and the with specific reasons therefore, reason(s); and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied, [24 CFR 966.54].
 A copy of this summary will also be placed in the tenant's file.